 - Sharp-Dressed Man: Hell, he even gets manicures.

 - Southern-Fried Genius: Pendergast is reminiscent of Atticus Finch.
-He sports a strong New Orleans accent paired with a razor sharp wit and legal mind.
-He's so good at solving the bizarre crimes he comes across that he's been accused of being a Mary Sue.
+He sports a strong New Orleans accent paired with a razor-sharp wit and legal mind.
+He's so good at solving the bizarre crimes he comes across that he's been accused of being too perfect.